-Table 6Distribution of patients against residency, use of 115 Emergency and outcomes (data for RQ6)
+Table 6 (Data for RQ6).
+Distribution of patients against residency, use of 115 Emergency, and outcomes

-The portion of patients in our dataset who used 115 Emergency was small, $\sim 11.3\%$ , of whom the majority lived in urban areas (>82.4%).
+The portion of patients in our data set who used 115 Emergency was small, $\sim 11.3\%$, of whom the majority lived in urban areas (> 82.4%).

-5 Estimations and results
+5. Estimations and results

-The following results are obtained from estimations corresponding to each research question and dataset (Tables 1-6), and grouped into:

-- a issues regarding need for information (RQ1-RQ3) - b efficiency of information use (RQ4-RQ6).
+The following results are obtained from estimations corresponding to each research question and data set (Tables 1-6), and grouped into: a) issues regarding need for information (RQ1-3) and b) efficiency of information use (RQ4-6).

-5.1 Factors influencing patients' need for information
+5.1.
+Factors influencing patients' need for information